 It is always preferable that a qualified physician determine your ivermectin dosage.

 The FDA warns that adverse reactions to ivermectin include:

 - Abdominal pain

-Derived from the leaves of the Mitragyna speciosa, kratom is a herbal compound with an amazing number of properties.
+Derived from the leaves of the Mitragyna speciosa, kratom is a herbal compound with a fantastic number of properties.

-You can be sure to rely upon the kratom community for identifying trustworthy buyers and all other necessary information.
+You can rely upon the kratom community to identify trustworthy buyers and all other necessary information.